Mel000000/weweb-dynamic-metadata/README.md

 # 1. Install the package
 npm install --save-dev @mel000000/weweb-dynamic-metadata

-# 2. Create weweb.config.js in your project root
+# 2. Create weweb.config.js in your project root and env-File
 # (see Setup section below)

 # 3. Run it!